-A normal class load for Fall and Spring semesters is considered to be 12-17 units plus an activity class in physical education.
+A normal class load for fall and spring semesters is considered to be 12-17 units plus an activity class in physical education.
 Students working full time are encouraged to carry a reduced load.
 Students with advanced standing, and having a "C" average or better are permitted to enroll in 19 units plus physical education.
-During the Summer term, students are limited to 7 units.
+(During the summer term, students are limited to 7 units.)

-Students wishing to obtain a variance from the above limitations may petition the Associate Dean of Student Services.
+Students wishing to obtain a variance from these limitations may petition the Associate Dean of Student Services.

-STUDENTS WHO MUST TAKE A MINIMUM NUMBER OF UNITS
+MINIMUM NUMBER OF UNITS

 Category Minimum Units

 ASCMC Officers 5

 CARE Students 12

-EOPS Students
+EOPS Students 12

 Financial Aid Recipients

-Full-time
+Full-time 12

 3/4-time 9

-Halftime
+Halftime 6

-Veterans' Benefits Recipients-Varies w ith Program
+Veterans' Benefits Recipients Varies with Program